zuo-ls/cls-unbias/README.md

 # Cls-unbias: class-unbiased model for medical diagnosis

-The official PyTorch implementation of Cls-unbias, "Class Unbiasing for Generalization in Medical Diagnosis1".
+The official PyTorch implementation of Cls-unbias, "Class Unbiasing for Generalization in Medical Diagnosis".

 ## What is Cls-unbias?